 The financial statements have been prepared on a historical cost basis, except for certain financial assets and liabilities measured at fair value.

 The financial statements are presented in Indian Rupee, which is also the Company's functional currency.
+The previous year's figures have been regrouped / reclassified wherever necessary.

-The financial statements for the year ended 31 March 2020 were approved by the Board of Directors on 18 June 2020.
+The financial statements for the year ended March 31, 2021 were approved by the Board of Directors on June 19, 2021.